kobotoolbox/kpi/kobo/apps/openrosa/docs/api/openrosa/submission/authenticated.md

 ## Implement part of the OpenRosa Form Submission API

-⚠️This endpoint is **only available** from the Kobocat domains (ex: kc.kobotoolbox.org or kc-eu.kobotoolbox.org)⚠️
+⚠️This endpoint is **only available** from the koboCAT domains (ex: kc.kobotoolbox.org or kc-eu.kobotoolbox.org)⚠️

 This endpoint is used for adding submissions as an authenticated user.